-When you are applying for mortgage, you will be given some mortgage documents that explain your mortgage terms and conditions as well as a form you will be required to fill.
+When you are applying for a mortgage, you will be given some mortgage documents that explain your mortgage terms and conditions as well as a form you will be required to fill out.

 In this jargon buster, I try to explain some of the words and phrases that are often used in mortgage documents to help you understand your mortgage terms and conditions.

 The APR takes account of the interest rate you will pay, how you will repay the mortgage, the mortgage term, and any other charges.
 You can use this information to compare different mortgages.

 #2).
 Arrangement fee or product fee

 This is the fee that you pay to the lender for arranging the mortgage.

 This is the amount of money you borrow and pay interest on.

 Building survey is the survey a qualified surveyor carries out to spot faults and potential problems in the property you are buying.

 This is when you become the legal owner of your new property.

 These are charges like Stamp Duty and Land Registry fees that are usually paid to the conveyancer or solicitor.